ShatarupaB/glowing-octo-barnacle/README.md

    says so honestly instead of forcing a false "you've got enough"
-6. **Gemini (text)** suggests recipes using what you already have, respecting your stated allergies, and lists only the ingredients you're actually missing with a rough cost estimate
+6. **Gemini (text)** suggests recipes using what you already have, respecting your stated allergies, and lists only the ingredients you're actually missing with a rough cost estimate.
-7. If you eat leftovers, the results mention how many extra days the meals could stretch

 ## Tech stack